ATTN: CAN'T FIND YOUR PRODUCT? CALL US 877-745-0850

 Understanding the Risk Factors for Worms and Parasites

-1. People with Weakened Immune Systems
+1. Individuals with Weakened Immune Systems

-2. Poor Hygiene Practices
+2. Poor Hygiene Habits

-3. Food without Peels
+3. Foods Without Peels

-4. Eating Contaminated Food
+4. Undercooked or Contaminated Food

-5. People with Pets in the Home
+5. Households with Pets

 • Roundworms